June 26th, 2013

 What’s the benefit?

 Most cash back credit cards use a calendar of rotating categories to give you higher cash back earnings on certain items or in certain stores quarterly.
 But the Quicksilver keeps it simple.
-Here’s what you get:
+You’ll earn unlimited 1.5% cash back on every purchase every day, with no categories or sign-ups needed.

 Edging out the competition?

 The competitors in this space aim at category-specific cash back earnings:

 Chase Freedom: This tried-and-true card gives you 5% cash back on up to $1,500 in combined purchases between July 1 and September 30, 2014.
 That’s a nice benefit, unless you neglect to enroll.
 Then your spending will default to unlimited 1% cash back that the Chase Freedom offers on other categories.
 Apply for the Chase Freedom Visa.

 Barclaycard Rewards MasterCard: This cash back card for average credit consumers works on a points system.
 You earn 2 points per $1 spent on gas, groceries and utilities and 1 point per $1 spent on other purchases.
 The points can be used like cash to pay for purchases on the card.
 Apply for the Barclaycard Rewards MasterCard.